matthias-reis/carda-gatsby/content/articles/2024/05/cementation-anxiety-agnosiareign-en.md

   - Deborah Sheedy
 language: en
 seoTitle: '"Agnosiareign" by Cementation Anxiety – Dark Ambient Preview'
 excerpt: The new Cementation Anxiety album is called "Agnosiareign".
 It will be released on May 31st.
-If you remember the first Cementation Anxiety album, "Liminal Instability", from 2021, you'll be delighted to hear something new from Kyle Nelson, the artist behind the project.
+If you remember the last Cementation Anxiety album, "Liminal Instability", from 2021, you'll be delighted to hear something new from Kyle Nelson, the artist behind the project.
 His second full-length album is a special milestone for him, so of course, it deserves to be mentioned here on Sounds Vegan!
 languageLink: /2024/05/cementation-anxiety-agnosiareign/
 image: https://storage.googleapis.com/cardamonchai-media/2024-05-07/cementation-anxiety-agnosiareign-soundsvegan-com-jpg-imagine-181808_1c2318_1024_768/640.webp
 ogImage: https://storage.googleapis.com/cardamonchai-media/2024-05-07/cementation-anxiety-agnosiareign-soundsvegan-com-og-jpg-imagine-181818_171d16_1200_628/640.webp